biltongza/ldam.co.za/frontend/src/posts/result-pattern-part-i.md

 ---
 title: 'The Result Pattern: Part I - Introduction'
 date: 2025-09-04
-excerpt: 'Part I of a two part series on the Result pattern'
+excerpt: 'Part I of a three part series on the Result pattern'
 tags:
   - javascript
   - patterns